airplanes | animals | architecture | art | auto | boats | famous | cool ads | funny pics | food | futurism | gadgets | history | japan

 More interesting limos and stretches:

-Our traditional section deals with more avantgarde vehicle creations (which some art critics would love and the others would immediately donate to the Kidney Foundation)
+This traditional section of our series deals with outrageous avantgarde and art vehicles (which some art critics would love and the others would immediately donate to the Kidney Foundation).

-Seems to be a knock-off of the "Camera Van" by Harrod Blank:
+The vehicle on the left seems to be a knock-off of the "Camera Van" by Harrod Blank.
+On the right is the Big Bang Theory by Eric Staller:

 (images credit: Eric Staller)

-Communist Propaganda mobiles, made from trucks for some parade appearances:
+Also check out these Communist Propaganda mobiles, made from standard trucks specifically for proletarian parade appearances:

 Ugliness Turns Heads

-This is the only explanation we can find to justify the existence of some of the disproportioned vehicles featured here.
+That's the only explanation we can think of, to justify the existence of some of the disproportioned and mis-concieved vehicles featured here.

-Appropriately titled "It might fly, if it had wings - or an engine", this crazy styling gem comes from reputable Italian design firm Ghia - imagine that.
-The strange exterior is somewhat compensated by the cool aircraft-type steering wheel inside.
+Mockingly described as "It might fly, if it had wings - or an engine", this example of crazy styling comes from reputable Italian design firm Ghia.
+The strange exterior is somewhat compensated by the cool aircraft-type steering wheel inside:

 Similarly one-sided (wooden!!) car from Ukraine - more info:

-The Monkees-mobile (there is no excuse for bad taste) -
+The Monkees-mobile (some say "there is no excuse for bad taste", but we think it's groovy, shaggadelic, and totally "fab") -

 (image credit: Barris)